French skincare always seems to have that je ne sais quoi doesn’t it? That certain something and an air of style.

 If you love to use face masks, I would recommend trying this one, particularly if you like a coconut scent to your skincare.
 My 100ml tube is a good size and has lasted really well.
 Shop Precious Oil Cream Face Mask

 Karité Beauty Oil With Shea Butter

-My usual go-to body moisturiser is a jar of raw, cold pressed organic coconut oil, that said, I do love to indulge in other products which I haven’t tried before and since I love to include oils within my skincare regime this multi-tasker is my favourite of the products I’ve tried.
+My usual go-to body moisturiser is a jar of raw, cold pressed organic coconut oil, that said, I do love to indulge in other products which I haven’t tried before.
+Since I love to include oils within my skincare regime this multi-tasker is my favourite of the products I’ve tried.
 Karité Beauty oil is enriched with vitamin E and Shea butter and smells wonderful, think cocoa butter.

 I’ve been massaging it into my skin post-shower and I must say, I quite like it! it’s so convenient to use, just flip the lid and away you go.
 Some oils can linger on the skin a little longer than wanted, but I found the Karité oil absorbed quite quickly.
 My skin felt nourished and hydrated after use.
 Shop Karité Beauty Oil

 Evoluderm claims, Rose water moisturizing Lotion Tonique removes impurities provides the necessary moisture and tightens pores.
 Suitable for sensitive skin.